European Driving Adventure

 Annecy France Visit

-The next day's adventure, was a drive to Nuremberg, to see the Nazi Museum and grounds where the Nazi Troops would march by Hitler's podium.
+This is the grounds where the Nazi Troops would march by Hitler's podium.
 In fact, in the picture to the left, that is me standing in the very spot that Hitler once stood at, as his troops would march by.

 Talk about a strange feeling !!
-If you ever Google anything about Hitler and Nuremburg, you will find a number of YouTube videos, showing Hitler standing in this exact spot as the Nazi Army troops marched past.
+If you ever Google (or YouTube) anything about Hitler and Nuremburg, you will find a number of videos, showing Hitler standing in this exact spot as the Nazi Army troops marched past.